Eugene Volokh: Politics

 Volokh is commonly described as politically conservative or libertarian.
 In 2012, one commentator described Volokh's politics as "soft libertarian", and Volokh as an "unpredictable libertarian-leaning" writer.
+He has been a longtime member of the Federalist Society since he first joined in the 1980s.

 In the 2008 presidential election, Volokh supported former Tennessee Senator Fred Thompson, saying Thompson had good instincts on legal issues and that he preferred Thompson's positions on the First Amendment and political speech to John McCain's sponsorship of campaign finance reform.
 Volokh also liked Thompson's position in favor of individual gun ownership.
 He noted that Thompson "takes federalism seriously, and he seems to have a fairly deep-seated sense that there is a real difference between state and federal power."

 Volokh is a supporter of same-sex marriage.

+Volokh has also expressed support for the right to use racial epithets in classroom settings.
+Following this, UC Davis Law review released an editorial statement clarifying their policies forbidding the usage of racial slurs in their publication.